 - From the templates choose GlassFish Server → Local / Remote (depending on your own environment).

 - In this window, you need to define an application server for IntelliJ IDEA.
 Click on 'Configure' next to the application server field.

-5. In the configuration window, select the location of your 'payara41' directory.
+5. In the configuration window, select the location of your 'payara5' directory.
 This is the place where you extracted Payara Server to.
 You will need an extracted copy of Payara regardless of whether the Payara Server to deploy to is local or remote.
 This is so that the client libs are available for deployment.

 7. Set the name of the run configuration.

 8. If you selected a local Payara configuration, there should be an error at the bottom of the window.
 This is correct, as we haven't defined a domain for using.

 A domain always contains at least one server (the Domain Admin Server) which can be deployed to without any issues in development.
 For this example, I've used the default 'domain1'.
 Select this from the dropdown 'Server Domain'.

-9. There should now be a new error.
+10. There should now be a new error for local configurations.
 Don't worry, if you've followed the steps correctly nothing's gone wrong yet!
 The error means that the run configuration isn't running anything on the server, so it would just start and stop Payara Server without doing anything.

-To fix this, go to the 'Deployment' tab at the top, and add a new artefact.
+To fix this, go to the 'Deployment' tab at the top, and add a new artifact.
 Select the war file created from 'PayaraExample'.
 This will now build the project before deploying it to Payara Server.
 This step should also be performed for remote configurations to deploy an artifact.